Ipswich City Council has strict laws regarding shopping trolleys to reduce the number of trolleys that are removed from shopping centres.

 At present there are no other prescribed containment systems.
 The wheel locking mechanism automatically locks on the trolleys wheels if taken outside the shopping precinct and can only be unlocked by the retailer, ensuring the trolleys remains where it belongs.

 There have been reports of people using shopping trolleys for washing baskets, barbeque grills and mobile storage units in the past but most stray trolleys end up in creeks, rivers or littering parks and streets.
-The community will benefit with improves amenity of our neighbourhoods.
+The community will benefit with improved amenity of our neighbourhoods.

 It is illegal for a person to remove a shopping trolley from a retail premises without the consent (permission) of the owner of the trolley.